UniversityOfSaskatchewan394858/term-project-fall-2025-dementia-and-caregivers/HybridModel_Equations_improved.md

 **Why It Matters:** Sleep deprivation is a critical stressor.
 Dementia patients often have disrupted sleep, waking at night, which forces caregivers to be vigilant (checking on patient, responding to needs).
 Poor sleep affects immune function, mood, and ability to cope.

 **Explanation:**
-- **Less than 5 hours/night (Stress = 3.0):** Severe sleep deprivation.
+- **Less than 28 hours/night (Stress = 3.0):** Severe sleep deprivation.
 The caregiver is exhausted, which impairs judgment and increases vulnerability to illness.
 Critical stress level.
-- **5-6 hours/night (Stress = 1.5):** Moderate sleep deficit.
-Below recommended 7-9 hours, causing fatigue and mood issues.
+- **28-42 hours/night (Stress = 1.5):** Moderate sleep deficit.
+Below recommended 28-49 hours a week, causing fatigue and mood issues.
-- **6+ hours/night (Stress = 0.5):** Acceptable sleep.
+- **42-49 hours/Week (Stress = 0.5):** Acceptable sleep.
 Allows recovery and resilience.
 Low stress.
+- *49+ hours/Week (Stress = 0.0):** We ignore anything more than 49+/week for our stress

 **Real-world context:** Many dementia caregivers average 4-5 hours per night due to patients waking, wandering, or having sundowning episodes.

 **Implemented in AnyLogic:**